comharris/readme/docs/how_i_think.md

 PQ&A is a technique to quickly understand what we know as an organization by asking a series of specific, closed ended questions.
 E.g. What is the definition of X?
 What was X last month versus this month?
 How did we measure X?
 How is X calculated in case B?

-PQ&A continues until someone either says "I don't know" (a good result, defining the boundaries of our understanding), applies MSU ("Making Stuff Up") or leaves PQ&A incomplete.
+PQ&A continues until someone either says "I don't know" (a good result, defining the boundaries of our understanding) or leaves PQ&A incomplete.
 While PQ&A is a highly efficient way to exchange information, it can be uncomfortable for people who aren't familiar with the method, so we should use it carefully until people are ready for it.

 ### 4. When things don't go as planned, please teach me about specifically a) what happened, b) how we'll avoid this issue in future